alex-free/tonyhax/anti-piracy-bypass.md

 There are 2 other games with partial bypasses in Tonyhax International, they are Dance Dance Revolution 2nd Remix: Append Club Version Vol. 1 (Japan) and Dance Dance Revolution 2nd Remix: Append Club Version Vol. 1 (Japan).
 They both are fully bypassed for all USA and PAL consoles.
 Japanese consoles only work if they have a mod-chip (including non-stealth which would normally trigger the protection).
 Unmodified Japanese consoles are the only ones not yet supported by the bypass for these specific games in Tonyhax International.

-_Effect:_ Anti-Piracy Screen of Death.
+_Effect:_ Anti-Piracy Screen of Death or locks up.